mdjurfeldt/guile-mqtt/README.md

 * sub: the unsubscription pattern.

 # Callbacks

+## connect-callback
 ```
 (set! (connect-callback client) (lambda (client err) ...))
 ```

 Set the connect callback.
 This is called when the broker sends a CONNACK message in response to a connection.

-* err: error condition, if #f - connection is success.
+* err: error condition, if eq? to MOSQ\_ERR\_SUCCESS - connection is success.

+## disconnect-callback
 ```
-(set! (disconnect-callback client) (lambda (client unexpected?) ...))
+(set! (disconnect-callback client) (lambda (client err) ...))
 ```

 Set the disconnect callback.
 This is called when the broker has received the DISCONNECT command and has disconnected the client.

-* unexpected?: boolean value indicating the reason for the disconnect.
-A value of #f means the client has called disconnect. #t indicates that the disconnect is unexpected.
+* err: value indicating the reason for the disconnect.
+A value of MOSQ\_ERR\_SUCCESS means the client has called disconnect.
+Other values indicate that the disconnect is unexpected.

+## publish-callback
 ```
 (set! (publish-callback client) (lambda (client mid) ...))
 ```